-Various studies have found that music training has the following benefits to your brain –
+Various studies have found that music training has the following benefits –

 Whether you want to master a wonderful solo, or just learn enough chords to play some of your favorite songs, there’s no wrong way to learn to play music as an adult!

-Learning to Play a Musical Instrument for Adults
+Learning to Play a Musical Instrument as Adults

 This is your traditional method of learning to play a musical instrument.
 You travel to visit an instructor and have a one-on-one music lesson.

 - Ask questions at any time